 Kittermaster was well aware of this power from the starting gun, leaning mostly on guitar and voice on her 2019 EP Coming Home At Dawn.
-Hitting the road with the likes of Kaiser Chiefs, Scouting For Girls, Ronan Keating, Lucy Spraggan, and Boyzlife (Brian McFadden and Keith Duffy) over the course of the past two years has made it abundantly clear for Katie that crowds really homed in on her honest, conversational songs, which have gathered millions of plays worldwide.
-As her words were sung back to her manifold, she was compelled to explore the potential of her music a little deeper.
+Hitting the road with the likes of Kaiser Chiefs, Scouting For Girls, Ronan Keating, Lucy Spraggan, and Boyzlife (Brian McFadden and Keith Duffy) in her career’s formative stages made it abundantly clear that crowds really homed in on her honest, conversational songs, which have gathered millions of plays worldwide.
+As her words were sung back to Katie manifold, she was compelled to explore the potential of her music a little deeper

-New single ‘One Of A Kind’ introduces a more condensed, pop-focused direction for Katie, without sacrificing the down-to-earth magnetism that marked her previous material.
-The song holds the looking glass under a long-term relationship in your teens and the quandary of letting go of that to fully embrace all the life that’s still up ahead.
+The 2020 single ‘One Of A Kind’ introduced a more condensed, pop-focused direction for Katie, without sacrificing the relatable, down-to-earth magnetism that marked her previous material.
+The song holds the looking glass under a long-term relationship in your teens, and the quandary of letting go of that to fully embrace all the life that’s still up ahead.
 In her current creative phase, highlighting small, often unspoken subtleties of relationships has become somewhat of a singular feature of her music.